Who Is Amanda Bynes?

-The troubled performer once again found herself under psychiatric observation that July.
+The troubled performer again found herself under psychiatric observation that July.
 She had reportedly started a fire near the driveway of a home in Thousand Oaks, California.
 Local authorities investigated the incident and decided to bring Bynes in custody.
-She was placed on a psychiatric hold, known as a "5150," which allows the actress to be detained for 72 hours in a mental health facility.
-A judge agreed to extend her stay and give her parents temporary guardianship of her.
+She was placed on a psychiatric hold, known as a "5150," which allowed the actress to be detained for 72 hours in a mental health facility.
+A judge agreed to extend her stay and give her parents temporary guardianship of their daughter.
 Bynes then spent time in a rehabilitation center.

 After receiving treatment, Bynes appeared to be trying to turn her life around.
 She lived with her parents and enrolled at Los Angeles' Fashion Institute of Design and Merchandising to pursue a career as a designer.
 In April 2014, Bynes got her driver's license back.
 But she was once again in trouble with the law that fall.
 In September, Bynes was arrested for driving under the influence.
 She was charged with a misdemeanor and released after posting a bail amount of $15,000.